alphagov/inside-government-admin-guide/creating-documents/document-types.md

 * specify the audience in the title or summary (eg Soldiers, Sailors, Airmen and Families Association)
 * specify the message of the speech in the title and summary, keeping the title concise (65 characters)
 * tag to a specific minister or director (if the speaker doesn't exist in the system you can [create a page for that person](http://alphagov.github.io/inside-government-admin-guide/editing-other-pages/people-and-roles.html))
-* assign a sub-type - draft, speaking notes or transcript as delivered (this currently appears in the summary, but will soon be shown in brackets after the date)
+* assign a sub-type (this currently appears in the summary, but will soon be shown in brackets after the date)
+   * 'draft' is for the draft the speaker uses
+   * 'speaking notes' (cue cards, PowerPoint notes) may be used if no draft is available
+   * 'transcript' is for verbatim reports of exactly what the speaker said (internally referred to as ‘checked against delivery’)
 * specify a location (eg The Banqueting House, Whitehall, London)
 * never be given in Parliament (these are oral statements to Parliament - see below)
 * give a date for when the speech was delivered
 * never use the blockquote markdown as the speech is a quote throughout

-#### Statement
+#### Written/oral statement sub type

 A statement usually relates to matters of policy or government actions.
 It differs from a speech as there is no selected audience: a statement is given orally or in writing to Parliament.
 When creating a statement: